UMWEDU/umw-careercenter-sync/_pages/virtual-industry-weeks-new-fall-2020.md

 </ul>
 To register for a session, click the hyperlinks below.

 (Note: The session list below is updated DAILY.
-Check your email or your Handshake event calendar for the most up-to-date list of sessions)
+Check your email or your Handshake event calendar for the most up-to-date list of sessions.
+Both current students and alumni are welcome to register and attend)

 <img class="aligncenter wp-image-842 size-large" src="http://www.umw.edu/careercenter/wp-content/uploads/sites/41/2020/08/117184950_1628124364027707_9038351929480846469_o-1024x390.png" alt="" width="1024" height="390" />